Community Foundation For Monterey County

 Overview

 Founded in 1945 as "the Monterey Foundation" with a focus on historic adobe preservation, the Community Foundation for Monterey County has evolved into one of California's major community foundations.
-With over $420 million in assets and 600+ charitable funds, CFMC distributed $36 million in grants and scholarships in 2024 alone.
-Since 1981, the foundation has distributed over $1 billion to support Monterey County communities.
+With $420 million in assets, CFMC distributed $44.4 million in grants and scholarships in 2024 through 3,091 grants—the highest in the foundation's history.
+Since 1982, the foundation has distributed more than $382 million to support Monterey County communities.

 The foundation's mission is "to inspire philanthropy and be a catalyst for strengthening communities throughout Monterey County," focusing on creating healthy, safe, and vibrant communities.
-In 1984, the organization adopted its current name to reflect its countywide scope.
-CFMC holds accreditation from the Council on Foundations and has been recognized as "Nonprofit of the Year" by the Greenfield Chamber of Commerce.
-Beyond grantmaking, CFMC operates the Center for Nonprofit Excellence, providing workshops, consulting, and the LEAD Institute to strengthen nonprofit capacity across the region.
+In 1984, the organisation adopted its current name to reflect its countywide scope.
+CFMC holds accreditation from the Council on Foundations and has been recognised as "Nonprofit of the Year" by the Greenfield Chamber of Commerce (2014).
+Beyond grantmaking, CFMC operates the Centre for Nonprofit Excellence, providing workshops, consulting, and the LEAD Institute to strengthen nonprofit capacity across the region.

 Funding Priorities